 Choice: Buyers have more payment options (credit and debit; Apple Pay; Google Pay; PayPal and PayPal Credit).
 No separate PayPal account required - for buyers or sellers.

-Convenience: Access everything you need, all in one place: consolidated fees, customised reports, refunds and returns, labels, and simplified protection.
+Convenience: Access everything you need, all in one place: consolidated fees, customised reports, refunds and returns, and simplified protection.
 If you use third-party tools, there should be no change to how you use them.

 Expanded reach: Easily ship internationally with the Global Shipping Programme, which handles customs, taxes, and import/export fees for you.

 Reporting: Updated reports available for download and export from Seller Hub.
 Examples of reports include monthly statements, payout, order and post-transactions reports, and performance insights.

 API integration: Those who integrate using eBay APIs can update their integrations to view payout information.

 - Exclusive support: Get dedicated, expert Customer Service support during the sign-up process and whenever you need help.

 Learn more about what you need to provide and how the payout process works.
 Visit the Help Hub here.